Frequently Asked Questions

-When property is being transferred, it’s important to consider the type of ownership structure present.
+When transferring property, it’s important to consider the type of ownership structure present.
 Typical structures include outright ownership, joint tenancy, tenants in common, trust ownership and company ownership.

 How do you transfer a property title?

-Land and property transfers involve a number of steps, including checking for any mortgages, obtaining copies of the property title, submitting a property title transfer form, waiting for the form to be processed and paying any relevant fees.
+Land and property transfers involve a number of steps, including checking for any mortgages, obtaining copies of the property title, and submitting a property title transfer form.
+Be prepared to wait for the property transfer form to be processed and pay any relevant fees.

 What is the difference between conveyancers and lawyers?

 It’s easy to get confused by the difference between conveyancers and lawyers.
-While both occupations are qualified to act for you in a conveyancing transaction, it’s important to understand how their professions differ when it comes to conveyancing services.
+While both occupations are qualified to act for you in a conveyancing transaction like a property transfer, it’s important to understand how their professions differ when it comes to conveyancing services.